AncoatsDispensary/ancoats-dispensary-trust/_pages/painting.md

 ---
-title: "Painting by LS Lowry"
+title: ""
 permalink: "/painting"
 layout: "single"
 header:
-  image: /assets/images/archway-short.jpg
+  image: /assets/images/flickr/banners/painting.jpg
 sidebar:
   nav: "timeline"
 ---

+The painting forms part of the Lowry Estate and is, therefore, under copyright law.
+The painting can be viewed at The Whitworth Art Gallery, Manchester, by appointment.

-The Story Behind *‘The Outpatients Hall’* Painting by LS Lowry
+## The Story Behind *‘The Outpatients Hall’* Painting by LS Lowry

 Among the many surgeons who practised their skills at the Ancoats Hospital was Peter McEvedy, a New Zealander.
 Mr McEvedy was very well respected by all he came into contact with, patients and colleagues alike.
 He was known for not only being a superb surgeon, but also for being someone who was always on the side of the ‘underdog’.